+During the battle of Prospero Magnus uses his sorcery to inflict horrific deaths on hundreds of rock-hard Space Wolves.
+Then he uses them on Russ, which only makes Russ angry.
 You'd be angry too if a gigantic Cyclops broke your armor to pieces with cold fire, punched his fist through one of your hearts, stabbed a psychic blade through your chest and out your back, killed the wolves that you likely grew up with, and were blinded by a painful ray of black light.
 Magnus didn't go down like a chump against Leman Russ, that's for sure.

-Sanguinius finally gets unleashed in Fear To Tread: He takes out two Greater Daemons of Chaos within moments of each other: Ka'Bandha, a Bloodthirster of Khorne, by tearing off one of his wings and throwing him back into a Warp portal, and Kyriss, a Keeper of Secrets of Slaanesh, by cutting off his/her head.
+Sanguinius is finally unleashed in Fear To Tread: He takes out two Greater Daemons of Chaos within moments of each other: Ka'Bandha, a Bloodthirster of Khorne, by tearing off one of his wings and throwing him back into a Warp portal, and Kyriss, a Keeper of Secrets of Slaanesh, by cutting off his/her head.

 Perturabo does this several times in Angel Exterminatus.
 Every time he picks his hammer up, everyone in his general vicinity dies very, very quickly.
 He is considered such a threat that the crew of the Sisypheum were willing to self-destruct their ship if it would take him out as well.

 Lorgar Aurelian in Betrayer.
 When Angron is buried under several tons of debris, Lorgar uses his psychic powers to kill several Ultramarines while trying to find Angron.
 Lorgar is barely looking at the Ultramarines while he does this.